gplucas/web2.github.io/README.md

 # Flight Support

-This is a simple website to calculate:
+A simple website to help you calculate:
 - Total flight time
 - Total fuel burned